sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 ## Progressive Lowering

-With the proper infrastructure in place, it is possible to perform the first of three lowering passes.
+With the proper infrastructure in place, it was now possible to implement the first of three lowering passes.
 As shown in __Figure 1__, each BrilInsn instance implements a *conv_riscvir* method.
 As the name implies, this method converts each BrilInsn instance to one or more RVIRInsn instances, thus implementing the 1-N instruction selection design.
 See __Table 1__ below for translation details.
 Each RVIRInsn instance corresponds to a single RISC-V IR instruction.
 For each function in the source Bril program, this pass returns a list of RVIRInsn instances representing a semantically equivalent RVIR function.
 It is worth noting that the only difference between RIVR instructions and true RISC-V instructions is that RVIR instructions do not use [RISC-V registers](https://en.wikichip.org/wiki/risc-v/registers).
 To lower to true RISC-V from RVIR, a register allocation pass is required.

 | Bril                            | RISC-V Abstract Asm                |